python-trio/trio/docs/source/tutorial.rst

 async                    async                               ✓
 =======================  ==================================  ===================

-So in summary: As a user, the entire difference between async functions and regular functions is that async functions have a
-superpower: they can call other async functions.
+So in summary: As a user, the entire advantage of async functions over regular functions is that async functions have a superpower: they can call other async functions.

 This immediately raises two questions: how, and why?
 Specifically: